 - Stir to coat.
 Note: The vermicelli should not stick together.
-If it does, add a bit rice powder.
+If it does, add a bit of rice powder.

 For the sauce, combine vegan fish sauce with lime juice, sugar, minced garlic, and chili if you want some heat.
 If you can’t find fish sauce, simply use soy sauce.

-- Is this recipe authentic?
-It's as authentic as possible as it is based on the many versions I tried in Vietnam.
+It’s as authentic as possible as it is based on the many versions I tried in Vietnam.